-Moira Crescent is a quiet residential loop in Milton's Bowes neighbourhood, a pocket defined by its proximity to parks and schools.
+Moira Crescent is a quiet residential loop in the Bowes neighbourhood of north Milton.

-Moira Crescent is almost entirely townhomes, with a few semi-detached units interspersed.
-The housing stock dates from the early 2000s, built in a consistent architectural vernacular: two-storey facades, brick and vinyl exteriors, attached garages.
-Floor plans typically offer three or four bedrooms and two and a half to three bathrooms, with living areas on the main floor and bedrooms above.
-Square footage ranges from roughly 1,100 to 2,000 square feet.
-The builder is not attributed with high confidence, but the uniformity of design suggests a single developer phase.
+Moira Crescent consists entirely of townhomes, built in the early 2000s.
+The units are arranged in traditional block-style rows, with two-storey layouts and attached garages.
+Floor plans typically offer three or four bedrooms and three bathrooms, with living areas spanning 1,100 to 2,000 square feet.
+The builder is not attributed with high confidence, but the consistent architectural treatment across the street suggests a single developer phase.
+Brick and vinyl siding are the dominant exterior materials, with some units featuring stone accents at the front elevation.

 Townhouse inventory on Moira Crescent has seen 1 closed sales recently.
 Details below.